-Premature ejaculation which is defined by quick ejaculation (1-2 minutes), inability to delay or control ejaculation, and distress about the condition.
+Premature ejaculation (PE) is defined by quick ejaculation (1-2 minutes), inability to delay or control ejaculation, and distress about the condition.
 There are several options for treatment.
 The first choice for treatment is Sertraline.
-Other options include numbing cream such as Lidocaine/Prilocaine (EMLA).
+Other options include numbing cream, such as Lidocaine/Prilocaine (EMLA).

 How does Sertraline work?